Mikey32/HCS5000/README.md

 # HCS5000: Hotspot Configuration Script 5000
 ## This for the Orbic Hotpsots

+HCS5000 is an administrative utility for lifecycle management and batch provisioning of Orbic HCS5000 devices in a workplace environment.

 These things have emergency resets if you mess it up... see your owners manual.

 ** Must have Chrome installed for this to work.